Roth solo 401(k): What it is and who should get one

 Other small business retirement plans to consider

-Other small business retirement plans offer a variety of features that may fit the needs of small businesses.
+Other small business retirement plans offer a variety of features that may fit your needs better than a Roth solo 401(k).

 SEP IRA

 A SEP IRA is a type of IRA plan for small businesses that allows contributions for employees as well as for the business owner.
-The contributions are made solely by the employer up to a limit of $61,000, or 25 percent of the employee’s compensation, whichever is less.
+The contributions are made solely by the employer up to a limit of $69,000 (in 2024), or 25 percent of the employee’s compensation, whichever is less.
+In 2025, this limit will increase to the lesser of $70,000 or 25 percent of the employee’s compensation.
 As a practical matter, SEP IRAs can be expensive if there are numerous employees, as business owners are required to make the same percentage contribution for the employees as they do for themselves.

 Unfortunately, a SEP IRA does not offer a Roth option.